Auroratide/web-components/components/flip-card/README.md

 ## Accessibility

-This custom element is build with accessibility in mind!
+This custom element is built with accessibility in mind!

 * Screenreaders only announce the side that is visible.
 * Screenreaders announce "Frontside" or "Backside" to denote which side is visible.